khinvi/steam-game-recommender/README.md

 ![Status](https://img.shields.io/badge/Status-In_Progress-yellow)

-A comprehensive recommendation system for Steam games utilizing collaborative filtering and matrix factorization techniques.
+A comprehensive recommendation system for Steam games that uses collaborative filtering and matrix factorization techniques

 ![Steam Logo](https://store.steampowered.com/favicon.ico)

 ## Overview

-This project builds a recommendation system for Steam games using user interaction data from the Steam platform.
-By analyzing user playtime patterns and game metadata, the system can suggest new games that users might enjoy based on their gaming history.
+This project is an extension from a [CSE258](https://cseweb.ucsd.edu/classes/fa24/cse258-b/) project that I built with @wanderman12345 and @aaron-wu1.
+By analyzing interacion data such as user playtime patterns and game metadata, the system can suggest new games that users might enjoy based on their gaming history.

 Key features:
 - Data preprocessing for Steam game interaction data
-- Baseline recommendation models using cosine similarity
+- Cosine Similarity Recommendation (Baseline)
-- Advanced recommendation models using Singular Value Decomposition (SVD)
+- Singular Value Decomposition Recommendation (Advanced)
 - Hybrid models combining collaborative filtering with content-based features
-- Comprehensive evaluation metrics including precision@k and hit rate
+- Comprehensive evaluation metrics - precision@k and hit rate
-- Interactive web demo for exploring recommendations
-- Extensive documentation and step-by-step notebooks

 ## Repository Structure

 ```